mobify/plugin/README.md

 )
 ```

 First, we declare a `Button` constructor, and VERSION and DEFAULTS properties.
-We then invoke the static `$.plugin` function.
+We then invoke the static `Plugin.create` function.
 Through prototypal inheritance, this function extends the `Button` prototype with the `Plugin` prototype.
 Additionally, it creates our Zepto plugin interface.

 To create a button instance, you merely need to use: